A Glaring Omission

 Categories: Beshalach, Parsha

-This week’s Parsha, Beshalach, tells of the Jewish people leaving Egypt and crossing the Sea.
+A WEEKLY TORAH THOUGHT FROM RABBI MORDY This week’s Parsha, Beshalach, tells of the Jewish people leaving Egypt and crossing the Sea.
 It also begins to tell us of their journey in the desert.
-Obviously, their time in the desert was a significant one; it is the time period that takes up most of the Torah.
-The Jewish people were sustained throughout their travels by Manna, the… Read More
+Obviously, their time in the desert was a special one; most of the Torah revolves around it.
+The Jewish people were sustained throughout their travels by… Read More

 Support Friendship Circle